Golders Green

-Golders Green is a suburb in the London Borough of Barnet in north London, 5.6 mi northwest of Charing Cross.
-It began as a medieval small suburban linear settlement near a farm and public grazing area green, and dates to the early 19th century.
-Its bulk forms a late 19th century and early 20th century suburb with a commercial crossroads.
-The rest is of later build.
+Golders Green is a suburb in the London Borough of Barnet in north West London, 5.6 mi northwest of Charing Cross.
+Its historical origins lie in a medieval small suburban linear settlement that was sited near a farm and public grazing area green.
+The bulk of Golders Green forms a late Victorian/early Edwardian suburb centered on a commercial crossroads, the rest being of a later build.

 It was founded as a medieval hamlet in the large parish of Hendon, Middlesex.
-The parish was heavily superseded by Hendon Urban District in 1894 and by the Municipal Borough of Hendon in 1932, abolished in 1965.
-In the early 20th century, it grew rapidly in response to the opening of a tube station of the London Underground, adjacent to the Golders Green Hippodrome which was home to the BBC Concert Orchestra for many years.
+The parish was superseded by Hendon Urban District in 1894 and by the Municipal Borough of Hendon in 1932, abolished in 1965.
+In the early 20th century, it grew rapidly in response to the opening of a tube station of the London Underground, adjacent to the Golders Green Hippodrome, which was home to the BBC Concert Orchestra for many years.
 The area has a wide variety of housing and a busy main shopping street, Golders Green Road.

-It is known for its large Jewish population as well as for being home to the largest Jewish kosher hub (located west of Hoop Lane after the rail bridge) in the United Kingdom, which attracts many Jewish tourists.
+It is known for its large Jewish population, as well as for being home to the largest Jewish kosher hub (located west of Hoop Lane after the rail bridge) in the United Kingdom, which attracts many Jewish tourists.